ethereumclassic/ECIPs/_specs/ecip-_.md

 ### Abstract

+Establishing _Fork_ type ECIPs, and their standards and processes.

+#### TL;DR

+Make ECIPs with `Type` _Fork_ a thing. _Fork_ ECIPs should follow this process:
+- A "shell" Fork ECIP is opened, fitting the [template provided](TODO).
+This ECIP __does not initially include `Activation Block Number` or `Features` specifications__.
+- While in `WIP` or `Draft` status, one or more change sets are proposed against this document (eg. via Github Pull Requests) __modifying BOTH `Activation Block Number` and `Features` specifications__.
+- ...
+Stuff happens; there are comments, emails, meetings, bribes, blogs, bragging, trolling, haranguing, arguing, debating, pondering, editing, compromising, constructive criticiziing, etc...
+- One change set is merged to modify the Fork ECIP, yielding a COMPLETE and UNIQUE hard fork specification document.

+### Definition

+Fork ECIPs are defined as ECIPs specifying PROTOCOL ACTIVATION of any one or more Standards-Core track ECIP(s) at a specified activation block number.

+#### Standards

-Forking Meta ECIPs (defined as Meta ECIPs _intended_ to specify any Standards-Core track ECIP and an activation block number) should contain only placeholder information for ECIP-sets and block activation numbers.
-Placeholders for ECIP-sets and block numbers should be filled via distinct change sets before moving from `Draft` to `Last Call` status.
+Fork ECIPs should contain only placeholder information for ECIP-sets and block activation numbers while in `WIP` or `Draft` status.

+Modification to any of `Last Call`, `Accepted`, `Final`, or `Active` statuses should be accompanied by the introduction (merge) of a single change set containing COMPLETE and UNIQUE definitions of the placeholder values.

-Changesets (eg Pull Requests) editing placeholder ECIP-set and block number information should do so with neither in isolation; PRs modifying only ECIP-set, or only block number, are disallowed.
+Change sets (eg Pull Requests) editing placeholder ECIP-set and block number information should do so with neither value in isolation; change sets modifying only ECIP-set values, or only block number values, are disallowed.

 ### Motivation

-Allowing fully-formed alternative and "competing" ECIPs is logistically and practically difficult to use.
-Currently, our most prominently used collaboration tool, Github, does not provide an accessible UI for comparing arbitrary documents or review separate arbitrary documents as a conceptual set.

-Github does, however, provide an accessible user interface for Pull Requests (propsed change sets) against a single document.

-Forking Meta ECIPs represent a single idea: The next hardfork.
-This is a pragramtic and common sense approach to managing blockchain protocol maintenance and upgrades.
+Fork ECIPs represent a single idea: The next hardfork the blockchain is expected to undergo.
+This is a pragmatic and common approach to managing blockchain protocol maintenance and upgrades.
 Thus, it makes sense to use accessible and conceptually-unifying procedures for this challenge.

+- __Accessibility__: Github provides an accessible user interface for viewing a Pull Request (proposed change set) against a single document.

+- __Legible and Communicable Reasoning__: Requiring UNIQUE and COMPLETE change sets against against a Fork type ECIP demand presentation and consideration of proposed specifications as a whole.

+- __Sufficient specification__: It is the job of Fork ECIPs to eventually provide precise and operable implementation specifications.
 Incomplete proposals (changesets) are inoperable; they are not ready for review, discussion, nor implementation.
+Any Fork ECIP lacking a COMPLETE feature set or block number is considered incomplete.

-Unique proposals save time and redundant complexity.
+- __Efficiency__: Unique proposals save time and energy.

+#### Historical motivations

 Related to and derivative of: